Ring Fencing Tax Losses 101 - Don't Panic

 Review your Entity Structure

 Are you paying a lot each year to maintain a complex setup when something simpler would work just as well?
 A periodic review with a property specialist accountant is well worth the one-time hourly fee and could save you thousands over time.
 Just last week I paid my accountant for a one-hour session to go over some ideas I have.
 The tax savings we talked about blow the cost out of the water.

-Offset with a Cashflow Positive Property
+Offset with a Cashflow Positive Property (another biggie)

 Buy Well and Get Good Advice

-If you were looking at property and believe that because properties "all lose cashflow" each week you should look elsewhere then I invite you to please get in touch with us because there's a whole 'nother world out there my friends.
+If you were looking at property and believe that because properties "all lose cashflow" each week you should look elsewhere then I invite you to please get in touch with us because there's a whole new world out there where investing makes you money.

-It is important to know exactly what you are buying when you invest in a property, understand how the numbers work, have a vision for where each investment will take you and to get the right entity, insurance, building spection, rental appraisal and mortgage advice.
+It is important to know exactly what you are buying when you invest in a property, understand how the numbers work, have a vision for where each investment will take you and to get the right entity, insurance, building inspection, rental appraisal and mortgage advice.

-Remember, if you are in for the long term, you will have a period of tax-free income as the losses get offset in the future.
+If you are in for the long term, you will have a period of tax-free income as the losses get offset in the future.
 The decision to sell should come last and not first.

-It is worth going through the above list every year or two, however the government policy change just gave you a very good reminder to do so now.
+It is worth going through the above list every year or two, however the government policy change just gave you a very good reason to do so now.
 If you'd like an introduction to an accountant, mortgage broker or insurance advisor please just email me at the address below.

 Disclaimer/Disclosure: While I am a big optimist about the future of NZ Inc. I am NOT an accountant or financial advisor and these numbers are back-of-an-envelope stuff and are not intended as financial advice.
-Please do your own math and get a professional to check things for you.
+Please do your own maths and get a professional to check things for you.

 If you have any questions or thoughts on this topic please get in touch with me, I would love to hear them.